-If you have ever thought of other ways to get your tea, or beverages sweet without having to involve sugar, then Stevia rebaudiana is the very answer you are looking for.
+If you have ever thought of other ways to get your tea, or beverages sweet without having to involve sugar, then Sweet leaf stevia is the very answer you are looking for.
 Stevia rebaudiana is the sweetest plant of the stevia genera of Asteraceae family.
 This small plant has been used for centuries now by Paraguay natives, who named it after a Paraguayan chemist, Dr Rebaudi.

 The plant is also found in India.
 The Gaurani Indians extensively used this plant for more than 1500 years.

-What are the nutritional benefits of Stevia rebaudiana?
+What are the nutritional benefits of Sweet leaf Stevia rebaudiana?

 This wonderful plant is quite rich in several bioactive and nutritional benefits.
 In order to serve as a substitute for sugar, Stevia rebaudiana is fortified with sweetening compounds such as isosteviol, sativoside, rebaudiosides (A, B, C, D, E, F), steviolbio-side and dulcoside A. These are compounds are derivatives of diterpene glycosides.